Large granular lymphocytic leukemia

 Large granular lymphocytic (LGL) leukemia is a chronic lymphoproliferative disorder that exhibits an unexplained, chronic (> 6 months) elevation in large granular lymphocytes (LGLs) in the peripheral blood.

-It is divided in two main categories: T-cell LGL leukemia (T-LGLL) and natural-killer (NK)-cell LGL leukemia (NK-LGLL).
+It is divided into two main categories: T-cell LGL leukemia (T-LGLL) and natural-killer (NK)-cell LGL leukemia (NK-LGLL).
 As the name suggests, T-cell large granular lymphocyte leukemia is characterized by involvement of cytotoxic-T cells).

 In a study based in the US, the average age of diagnosis was 66.5 years whereas in a French study the median age at diagnosis was 59 years (with an age range of 12–87 years old).
-In the French study, only 26% of patients were younger than 50 years which suggests that this disorder is associated with older age at diagnosis.
-Due to lack of presenting symptoms, the disorder is likely to be underdiagnosed in the general population.
+In the French study, only 26% of patients were younger than 50 years, which suggests that this disorder is associated with older age at diagnosis.
+Due to a lack of presenting symptoms, the disorder is likely to be underdiagnosed in the general population.

 Signs and symptoms

 This disease is known for an indolent clinical course and incidental discovery.
 The most common physical finding is moderate splenomegaly.
 B symptoms are seen in a third of cases, and recurrent infections due to anaemia and/or neutropenia are seen in almost half of cases.

 Rheumatoid arthritis is commonly observed in people with T-LGLL, leading to a clinical presentation similar to Felty's syndrome.
 Signs and symptoms of anemia are commonly found, due to the association between T-LGLL and erythroid hypoplasia.